Fishing ReportLake Ferguson - 10/17/2018 2:34:27 PM

 Crappie should be suspended out in deeper areas of the lake.
 Most crappie anglers at Ferguson this time of year troll with jigs or minnows.

 For catfish, try tightlining or fishing trotlines along the shoreline near the grain elevators.
 Blues, channels, and flatheads are all present in Lake Beulah.
 Best baits for blues and channels should be nightcrawlers or chicken liver.
-For flathead use live bait like goldfish.
-Running out and fishing in the Mississippi River can also be a very effective way to catch some big catfish.

 Please be aware that silver carp are very abundant in Lake Ferguson and may jump out of the water and collide with boater, skiers, and anglers.
 They seem to also be most active this time of year, so anglers are warned to keep an eye out for them while on the lake.
 Also, we often experience silver carp fish kills this time of year on Delta oxbows such as Ferguson.
 The cause of these die-offs is currently unknown.